 Due to the wintery Alpine weather, it was a matter of urgency that the survivors should be rescued as quickly as possible.
 A massive media frenzy began, the incident being covered worldwide.

-A number of aircraft search parties went out but the aircraft which finally located the crash site was a 7 Squadron Lancaster bomber of the Pathfinders, piloted by Flight Lieutenant Geoffrey Douglas Head.
+A number of aircraft search parties went out but the aircraft which finally located the crash site was a Lancaster bomber of 7 Squadron, a squadron well-known as having belonged to the Pathfinders.
+The Lancaster was piloted by Flight Lieutenant Geoffrey Douglas Head, and, judging by his decorations, he must have served during the war, very possibly with the same crew.

 Flight Lieutenant Head with his crew, a still from the British Pathe film

-It was Head’s rear gunner who first spotted what might be a crash site, further north than had initially been thought.
 The story is laconically but vividly told in Head’s Captain’s Report, held in an appendix to 7 Squadron records.
-The rear gunner and the mid-upper gunner, having both by now seen the possible site, had only 30 seconds to confirm what they suspected before cloud cover closed in.
+It was Head’s rear gunner who first spotted what might be a crash site, further north than had initially been estimated.
+On the aircraft going round, both the rear gunner and the mid-upper gunner saw the possible site, but had only 30 seconds to confirm what they suspected before cloud cover closed in.

 After a further flight and confirmation that the crashed aircraft had indeed been located, Heard wrote: